How to Fake Your Way Through Any Super Bowl Scenario

 Whatever your motive is this year, it's important to be prepared for this Sunday and to have a good game plan.
 Just like the players, you'll want to be able to handle any Super Bowl scenario thrown your away.
 But don't worry!
 E!
 News is here to help you tackle them all.

-So, check out the below guide to get game day ready.
-Whether you're a total pro or a bit of a rookie, there's something for everyone in this playbook.
+So, check out the guide below to get game day ready.
+Whether you're a total pro who just wants to brush up on the basics or a bit of a rookie who needs a few talking points for this Sunday, there's something for everyone in this playbook.

 When is the game?